Vasubandhu (fl. 4th or 5th cn. C.E.)

 As a young student, he amazed his teachers with his brilliance and ready wit.
 According to Paramartha, Vasubandhu's teacher was called Buddhamitra.
 The Xiyuji, however, never mentions Buddhamitra and names Manoratha as the teacher of Vasubandhu.
 At Vasubandhu's time the dominant Buddhist school in Gandhara was the Vaibhashika (also called Sarvastivada).
 Vasubandhu entered the Sarvastivada order, and studied primarily the scholastic system of the Vaibhashikas.
 Initially, he was quite impressed with the Mahavibhasha.
 In time, however, Vasubandhu began to have grave doubts about the validity and relevance of Vaibhashika metaphysics.
 At this time, perhaps through the brilliant teacher Manoratha, he came into contact with the theories of the Sautrantikas, the group of Buddhists who wished to reject everything that was not the express word of the Buddha, and who held the elaborate constructions of the Vibhasha up to ridicule.
 That there was a strong Sautrantika tradition in Purusapura is likely in view of the fact that it was the birthplace of that maverick philosopher of the second century, Dharmatrata.
 In fact, the most orthodox Vaibhashika seat of learning was not in Gandhara, but in Kashmir, whose masters looked down upon the Gandharans as quasi-heretics.
 Therefore, according to Xuanzang's pupil Pu Kuang, Vasubandhu decided to go to Kashmir disguised as a lunatic to investigate the Vaibhashika teachings more deeply.
 Vasubandhu studied in Kashmir with different teachers for four years and then came back to Purusapura.

 After having returned to his native place, Vasubandhu began to prepare for an enormous project that had been in his mind for some time.
 At this time he was unattached to any particular order, and lived in a small private house in the center of Purusapura.
 Vasubandhu supported himself by lecturing on Buddhism before the general public, which presumably remunerated him with gifts.
 According to tradition, during the day he would lecture on Vaibhashika doctrine and in the evening distill the day's lectures into a verse.
 When collected together the six hundred plus verses (karikas) gave a thorough summary of the entire system.
 He entitled this work the Abhidharmakosha (Treasury of Abhidharma).
 According to Paramartha, Vasubandhu composed the Abhidharmakosha at Ayodhya, but according to Xuanzang, it was composed in the suburbs of Purusapura.
 In the Abhidharmakosha Vasubandhu analyzed and catalogued seventy-five dharmas, the basic factors of experience, for the purposes of attaining Bodhi.
-He divided them into various categories consisting of eleven types of rupani i.e., ‘material forms' (the five sense organs, their corresponding objects, and avijnapti-rupa i.e., ‘gesture unrevealing of intent'); citta (mind); ten types of mahaabhumika i.e., ‘major groundings' (volition, desire, mindfulness, attention etc.); ten types of kushala-mahabhumika i.e., ‘advantageous major groundings' (faith, vigor, equanimity, ahimsa, serenity etc.); six types of klesha-mahabhumika i.e., ‘mental disturbance major groundings' (confusion, carelessness, restlessness etc.); two types of akushala mahabhumika i.e., ‘nonadvantageous major groundings (shamelessness and non-embarrassment); ten types of paritta-klesha-mahabhumika i.e., ‘secondary mental disturbance major groundings' (anger, enmity, envy, conceit etc.); eight types of aniyata-mahabhumika i.e., ‘indeterminate major groundings' (remorse, arrigance, aversion, doubt, torpor etc.); fourteen types of citta-viprayukta-samskara-dharmah i.e. ‘embodied-conditioning disassociated from mind' (life-force, birth, decay, impermanence etc.); and three types of asamskrita-dharmah i.e., ‘unconditioned dharmas (spatiality, cessation through understanding, and cessation without understanding).
+He divided them into various categories consisting of eleven types of rupani i.e., ‘material forms' (the five sense organs, their corresponding objects, and avijnapti-rupa i.e., ‘gesture unrevealing of intent'); citta (mind); ten types of mahaabhumika i.e., ‘major groundings' (volition, desire, mindfulness, attention, and so forth); ten types of kushala-mahabhumika i.e., ‘advantageous major groundings' (faith, vigor, equanimity, ahimsa, serenity, and so forth); six types of klesha-mahabhumika i.e., ‘mental disturbance major groundings' (confusion, carelessness, restlessness, and so forth); two types of akushala mahabhumika i.e., ‘nonadvantageous major groundings (shamelessness and non-embarrassment); ten types of paritta-klesha-mahabhumika i.e., ‘secondary mental disturbance major groundings' (anger, enmity, envy, conceit, and so forth); eight types of aniyata-mahabhumika i.e., ‘indeterminate major groundings' (remorse, arrigance, aversion, doubt, torpor, and so forth); fourteen types of citta-viprayukta-samskara-dharmah i.e. ‘embodied-conditioning disassociated from mind' (life-force, birth, decay, impermanence, and so forth); and three types of asamskrita-dharmah i.e., ‘unconditioned dharmas (spatiality, cessation through understanding, and cessation without understanding).
 Not only were the definitions and interrelations of these seventy-five dharmas analyzed in the Abhidharmakosha, but their karmic qualities also examined.
 Besides, Vasubandhu also elaborated upon causal theories, cosmology, practices of meditation, theories of perception, karma, rebirth, and the characteristics of an Enlightened Being in this text.

 As the Abhidharmakosha was an eloquent summary of the purport of the Mahavibhasha, the Kashmiri Sarvastivadins are reported to have rejoiced to see in it all their doctrines so well propounded.
 Accordingly, they requested Vasubandhu to write a prose commentary (bhashya) on it.
 However, it seems that after having written the Abhidharmakosha, Vasubandhu began to have second thoughts about the Vaibhashika teachings.
 As a consequence, it is said, Vasubandhu prepared the Abhidharmakoshabhashya.
 But as it contained a thoroughgoing critique of Vaibhashika dogmatics from a Sautrantika viewpoint, the Kashmiri Sarvastivadins soon realized, to their great disappointment, that the Abhidharmakoshabhashya in fact refuted many Sarvastivada theories and upheld the doctrines of the Sautrantika school.
 One major point that created bad blood between the Vaibhashikas and the Sautrantikas was concerning the status and nature of the dharmas.
 The Vaibhashikas held that the dharmas exist in the past and future as well as the present.
 On the other hand, the Sautrantikas held the view that they are discrete, particular moments only existing at the present moment in which they discharge causal efficacy.
 The Vaibhashikas wrote several treatises attempting to refute Vasubandhu's critiques.